MrBigBang/TreeMenu/README.md

 TreeMenu
 =================
 Tree menu is commonly designed in Apps.
 This Android library makes it very easy to create tree menus in an Android APP .
 You need not write xml files any more to create tree menus By using **TreeMenu**.
 You can easily create a three-layer tree menu at most with this library.
-Each menu item created has a left image, a title, a right image and can be expanded or collpased when there are sub menus belong it.
+Each menu item created has a left image, a title, a right image and can be expanded or collpased when there are sub menus belong to it.

 Here is a short gif showing the demo written with this library:
 ![treemenu demo](./TreeMenuDemo.gif)